NFL1000: Week 5 Weekend Preview

 The additions of McVay, Kromer and Whitworth have all built on each other and raised this line and offense as a whole, but the new house they've built will be put to the test this week against the Seahawks' loaded front seven.
 If the Rams want to establish a hold over the NFC West, their ability to keep Goff clean against Michael Bennett, Sheldon Richardson, Frank Clark, Bobby Wagner and friends will be a huge factor.

-The absence of defensive end Cliff Avril with a neck injury means that either Bennett or Clark will need to stay outside instead of switching as much between end and tackle, which may lead Pete Carroll to feature Sheldon Richardson at three-tech and five-tech tackle for more reps.
-And at his best, Richardson is just about uncblockable, especially against the run.
+The absence of defensive end Cliff Avril with a neck injury means that either Bennett or Clark will need to stay outside instead of switching as much between end and tackle.
+That may lead Pete Carroll to feature Sheldon Richardson at 3-tech and 5-tech tackle for more reps.
+And at his best, Richardson is just about unblockable, especially against the run.
 No matter how it goes, this is by far the toughest test the Rams' new-look offensive line has faced thus far.

 —NFL1000 OL Scout Ethan Young